FormidableLabs/victory-native-xl/website/docs/cartesian/bar/bar.md

 ### `barWidth`

 The `barWidth` prop takes a number and sets the width of the bar to that number.
 If not provided, the default is determined by the `chartBounds` and number of data points.
+Takes precendence over the `barCount` prop.
+Use this for the most fine grained control of bar width

+### `barCount`

+The `barCount` prop takes a number and sets the width of the bar as if there X data points.
+If not provided, the default is determined by the `chartBounds` and number of data points.
+Useful for getting a fixed bar width regardless of the number of data points.
+Use this for a more general control of bar width.

 ### `children`